csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 theorem prover, derived a formal proof that Appel and Haken’s proof was correct.
 Specific classes of constraint satisfaction problems occur throughout the history of

 computer science.
-One of the most influential early examples was the SKETCHPAD sys-
+One of the most influential early examples was the SKETCHPAD sys

-tem (Sutherland, 1963), which solved geometric constraints in diagrams and was the fore- runner of modern drawing programs and CAD tools.
+tem (Sutherland, 1963), which solved geometric constraints in diagrams and was the forerunner of modern drawing programs and CAD tools.
 The identification of CSPs as a _general_ class is due to Ugo Montanari (1974).
 The reduction of higher-order CSPs to purely binary CSPs with auxiliary variables (see Exercise 6.6) is due originally to the 19th-century logician Charles Sanders Peirce.
 It was introduced into the CSP literature by Dechter (1990b) and was elaborated by Bacchus and van Beek (1998).
 CSPs with preferences among solutions are studied widely in the optimization literature; see Bistarelli _et al._ (1997) for a generalization of the CSP framework to allow for preferences.
 The bucket-elimination algorithm (Dechter, 1999) can also be applied to optimization problems.

-Constraint propagation methods were popularized by Waltz’s (1975) success on poly- hedral line-labeling problems for computer vision.
+Constraint propagation methods were popularized by Waltz’s (1975) success on polyhedral line-labeling problems for computer vision.
 Waltz showed that, in many problems, propagation completely eliminates the need for backtracking.
 Montanari (1974) introduced the notion of constraint networks and propagation by path consistency.
 Alan Mackworth (1977) proposed the AC-3 algorithm for enforcing arc consistency as well as the general idea of combining backtracking with some degree of consistency enforcement.
 AC-4, a more efficient arc-consistency algorithm, was developed by Mohr and Henderson (1986).
-Soon af- ter Mackworth’s paper appeared, researchers began experimenting with the tradeoff between the cost of consistency enforcement and the benefits in terms of search reduction.
-Haralick and Elliot (1980) favored the minimal forward-checking algorithm described by McGregor (1979), whereas Gaschnig (1979) suggested full arc-consistency checking after each vari- able assignment—an algorithm later called MAC by Sabin and Freuder (1994).
+Soon after Mackworth’s paper appeared, researchers began experimenting with the tradeoff between the cost of consistency enforcement and the benefits in terms of search reduction.
+Haralick and Elliot (1980) favored the minimal forward-checking algorithm described by McGregor (1979), whereas Gaschnig (1979) suggested full arc-consistency checking after each variable assignment—an algorithm later called MAC by Sabin and Freuder (1994).
 The latter paper provides somewhat convincing evidence that, on harder CSPs, full arc-consistency checking pays off.
 Freuder (1978, 1982) investigated the notion of k-consistency and its relationship to the complexity of solving CSPs.
 Apt (1999) describes a generic algorithmic framework within which consistency propagation algorithms can be analyzed, and Bessière (2006) presents a current survey.

 Special methods for handling higher-order or global constraints were developed first within the context of **constraint logic programming**.
 Marriott and Stuckey (1998) provide excellent coverage of research in this area.
 The Alldiff constraint was studied by Regin (1994), Stergiou and Walsh (1999), and van Hoeve (2001).
-Bounds constraints were incorpo- rated into constraint logic programming by Van Hentenryck _et al._ (1998).
+Bounds constraints were incorporated into constraint logic programming by Van Hentenryck _et al._ (1998).
 A survey of global constraints is provided by van Hoeve and Katriel (2006).

 Sudoku has become the most widely known CSP and was described as such by Simonis (2005).
 Agerbeck and Hansen (2008) describe some of the strategies and show that Sudoku on an n